meet68875/Flashcards_/README.md

 ## 📍 Overview
-The Almabetter Flashcard Capstone Project is a frontend-focused endeavor designed to deliver an engaging and intuitive flashcard application.
+Flashcard Capstone Project is a frontend-focused endeavor designed to deliver an engaging and intuitive flashcard application.
 The primary goal of this project is to create a seamless user experience for studying and reinforcing knowledge through interactive digital flashcards.

 ---